gagneet/sort-weblinks/README.md

 - Show exactly where links are being filtered out
 - Provide detailed categorization logging
 - Help identify why links might be miscategorized
+- Added @staticmethod decorator to both default_hierarchy and load_config methods
+- Moved default_hierarchy before load_config to ensure it's defined first
+- Updated the hierarchy structure to include more detailed categorization rules
+- Added categorization settings in the default configuration

 Logging enhancements, adding a 'setup_logging' function:

-- It handles both file and console output
+- Handles both file and console output
-- It provides more control over log formatting
+- Provides more control over log formatting
-- It allows different log levels for file and console
+- Allows different log levels for file and console
-- It creates a new log file for each run
+- Creates a new log file for each run
-- It properly handles Unicode characters in the log
+- Properly handles Unicode characters in the log
+- Properly handles multiprocessing logging
+- Maintains clean console output
+- Records detailed logs in the file
+- Avoids duplicate messages
+- Works with both parallel and single-threaded processing

 Output: